alco-company/mortimer-bellis/WORKLOG.md

 * pickup the mobile moving - ask if driving - enter odometer
 * validate punches before deleting punch_clocks !!
 * list tasks for new customers on dashboard
+* check_tasks - check if tasks are done

+## 19/12/2024

+* add task model to navigation

 ## 18/12/2024